 Series A11 sensor/transmitters combine electrochemical gas sensors and an electronic amplifier that transmits gas concentration using a current pulse position technique.
 When ordered as an option, sensor/transmitters are also supplied with the gas generator that provides the Auto-Test automatic sensor testing system.
+For HCN systems, a sulfur dioxide gas generator is used for the Auto-Test function.

-Gas sensors are housed in a corrosion resistant plastic housing connected to the transmitter enclosure through a knockout.
+Gas sensors are housed in a corrosion resistant plastic shell connected to the transmitter enclosure through a knockout.
 A short sensor cable with three pin socket connects the sensor to the transmitter circuit board.
 The optional gas generator connects to a 2 position terminal block on the circuit board.
 For hazardous area applications, sensor/transmitters are housed in a cast aluminum explosion-proof enclosure and the sensor is contained in a stainless steel shell with explosion-proof cable seal.
 Auto-Test generators are not available on explosion-proof sensor/transmitters.